martinheidegger/require-implementation/Readme.md

   e.recommendedPackages == ['math']

   e.message === 'EPACKAGEMISSING: Trying to do some math.\n'+
-                'This error can be easily fixed by running ONE of the following commands:\n'+ '- npm install math --save'
+                'This error can be easily fixed by running the following command:\n'+ '$ npm install --save math'
 }

 ```